puupee/puupee-api-go/docs/DateTimeFormatDto.md

 HasLongTimePattern returns a boolean if a field has been set.

-### SetLongTimePatternNil

-`func (o *DateTimeFormatDto) SetLongTimePatternNil(b bool)`

- SetLongTimePatternNil sets the value for LongTimePattern to be an explicit nil

-### UnsetLongTimePattern
-`func (o *DateTimeFormatDto) UnsetLongTimePattern()`

-UnsetLongTimePattern ensures that no value is present for LongTimePattern, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)